Marjana Semkina: Music career

+Iamthemorning

 In 2010 Semkina met pianist and composer Gleb Kolyadin, and the pair formed the progressive rock band Iamthemorning, with Semkina as co-writer, lyricist, and lead vocalist.
 Semkina also acts as the band's manager and art director.

 After gathering a fan-base through their live performances in Russia, Iamthemorning self-released their debut album, ~, in 2012, and a follow-up EP, Miscellany, in 2014.

 In 2014 they were signed by independent record label Kscope, and through that label released Belighted (2014), Lighthouse (2016), the live Blu-ray movie Ocean Sounds (2018), and The Bell (2019).
 During this time the band toured extensively throughout Europe, both as headliners and as support to bands including Riverside, Árstíðir, Gazpacho, and The Flower Kings, and made several appearances at progressive rock festivals.

 While signed to Kscope, Iamthemorning continued to self-release albums, including the live album From the House of Arts (2015), and the EP Counting the Ghosts (2020).